relsqui/story_threading/README.md

 The threading script takes these pieces and assembles them into one of the several possible stories.

+This is a rough prototype and may change rapidly.
+Comments are welcome in the tracker or to Finn at finnre@pdx.edu.

 ## Usage
 `./thread.py "chapter.json"` reads the specified chapter file and outputs a story.